ciiiii/go2sheep_ssh/README.md

 # Go2SheeP_ssh

-Go2SheeP_ssh is a golang library which can help you to connect ssh server、establish tunnel proxy、use ssh as transport fastly and easily.
+Go2SheeP_ssh is a golang library which can help you to connect ssh server、establish tunnel proxy、use ssh as transport fast and easily.

 _Go2SheeP means that the library can make you go to sleep earlier._